Find out what’s actually bringing new clients to your veterinary hospital.

 Call tracking has another major benefit for veterinary hospitals.
-When calls are recorded, your Staff Development Manager can listen to them with you and get a better understanding of how you’re doing with appointment opportunities.
+When calls are recorded, your HR & Training Advisor can listen to them with you and get a better understanding of how you’re doing with appointment opportunities.
 So not only can you learn how many people called, you can also see how many calls went unanswered and what people did when you answered those calls.

 This is particularly useful when looking at appointment conversions.
 When someone calls your veterinary hospital and doesn’t schedule an appointment, it’s worth finding out why.
 While it could be that they were just calling for an answer to a simple question, it’s possible they intended to make an appointment but weren’t asked—or decided not to because of how the call went.
 Your Staff Development Manager can train your team on best phone practices to boost these conversion numbers if needed.
 That way, more phone calls turn into appointments at your veterinary clinic.

 Basically, if a new client calls you, but you don’t turn their call into an appointment, that veterinary marketing initiative that got them to call doesn’t increase your revenue.
 Boosting these numbers is a project for your whole veterinary hospital, and it all starts with call tracking numbers.